dougeby/IntuneDocs/intune/app-protection-policies-configure-windows-10.md

 Enable mobile application management (MAM) for Windows 10 by setting the MAM provider in Azure AD.
 Setting a MAM provider in Azure AD allows you to define the enrollment state when creating a new Windows Information Protection (WIP) policy with Intune.
 The enrollment state can be either MAM or mobile device management (MDM).

-> [!NOTE]
-> Devices with a MAM enrollment state are required to be Azure AD joined.

 ## To configure the MAM provider

 1. Sign in to the Azure portal, and choose **Azure Active Directory.**